BloomTech-Labs/scribble-stadium-fe/DOCUMENTATION/ROUTING.md

 - /scoreboard - broken logic and I believe this is a redundant page.
 Should be ok to remove once considered against the current functionality.

-- /child/drawing-sub - incomplete, unstyled redundant page.
+- /child/drawing-sub - incomplete, un-styled redundant page.
 OK to remove.

 - /child/writing-sub - same as above.
 OK to remove.